lukasab/rust-rest-api/README.md

 # Rust REST API

-I want to try out creating a REST api in rust.Such service must have the following requirements:
+I want to try out creating a REST api in rust.
+Such service must have the following requirements:

 - Asynchronous endpoints
 - Type validation in inputs